 Viper’s System Solution

-This illustration portrays a typical installation for Viper's Ladle Refractory Monitoring system using FLIR A310 cameras (or any other A-series camera from FLIR).
+This illustration portrays a typical installation for Viper's Ladle Refractory Monitoring system using FLIR compact A-series cameras (or any FLIR A-series camera).
 Viper's design places three cameras around the ladle and a fourth camera to monitor from underneath.
 The camera's digital data stream is connected via Ethernet to the ViperVision control system.
 The ViperVision software controls all camera functions, collect temperature data, displays thermal images and analyzes data.

 - Improved safety for plant personnel and reduced risk of damage to plant equipment